MicrosoftDocs/quantum-docs/articles/optimization-what-is-quantum-optimization.md

 Today, adiabatic quantum algorithms can be emulated by using quantum-inspired techniques on classical hardware.
 These techniques often perform better than state-of-the-art classical optimization techniques.

-Applying quantum-inspired optimization to real-world problems may offer businesses new insights or help lower costs by making their processes more efficient. quantum-inspired optimization gives us the opportunity to:
+Applying quantum-inspired optimization to real-world problems may offer businesses new insights or help lower costs by making their processes more efficient.
+Quantum-inspired optimization gives us the opportunity to:

 - Find a solution faster than other optimization techniques for a fixed use case and fixed quality of solution.
 - Find a higher quality solution than other optimization techniques for a fixed problem and fixed amount of time.